lcov29/knowledgeBase/IT/SoftwareDevelopment/Engineering/Modeling/UML/structuralDiagrams/uml_class_diagram.md

 #### **Boundary Class**

 > A **boundary class** encapsulates the interactions between a specific actor and the system.
-> It is typically located on the periphery of the system or a subsystem.
+> It is typically located on the periphery of the system or subsystem.

 <br>